salvnetto/lotterybr-py/README.md

 <!-- badges: end -->

-The goal of the package is to provide a function to automatically import data from the lotteries of Caixa Econômica Federal into the R environment.
+The goal of the package is to provide a function to automatically import data from the lotteries of Caixa Econômica Federal into the Python environment.
 Data from the lotteries of Caixa Econômica Federal includes information on various games such as Mega-Sena, Lotofácil, Quina, among others.
 They are downloaded from the official website of the Federal